-tem (GFS) within the CFSv2-LETKF is a hydrostatic spectral model with hybrid pressure-sigma coordinates.
-It is configured with a resolution of T62/L64 (~ 2°).
-The ocean model GFDL Modular Ocean Model (MOM) version 4 is configured with 40 vertical levels using z^ coordinates and tripolar horizontal grids of 0.5° that increase to 0.25° at the Equator.
-The CFSv2 LETKF system was built upon the GFS-LETKF (Lien et al., 2016a, b) and the MOM-LETKF (Penny, 2011; Penny et al., 2013), with many modules refactored so that the underlying software framework can be reused to implement WC and SC EnKF systems for other coupled models.
-The CFSv2-LETKF is publicly available at https://github.com/ travissluka/CFSv2-LETKF (last access: 24 June 2023).
+Sluka [2018] implemented a prototype WC and SC LETKF system CFSv2-LETKF for the operational coupled model Climate Forecast System version 2 [CFSv2, Saha et al., 2006; 2014].
+The atmospheric model Global Forecast System (GFS) within the CFSv2-LETKF is a hydrostatic spectral model with hybrid pressure-sigma coordinates.
+It is configured with a resolution of T62/L64 (~2 degrees).
+The ocean model GFDL Modular Ocean Model (MOM) version 4 is configured with 40 vertical levels using z\ coordinates and tripolar horizontal grids of 0.5° that increase to 0.25° at the equator.
+The CFSv2 LETKF system was built upon the GFS-LETKF [Lien et al., 2016a; 2016b] and the MOM-LETKF [Penny et al., 2011;

+2013], with many modules refactored so that the underlying software framework can be reused to implement WC and SC EnKF systems for other coupled models.
+The CFSv2-LETKF is publicly available at https://github.com/UMD-AOSC/CFSv2-LETKF.

-With the 50-member CFSv2-LETKF, Sluka (2018) conducted 3-month Observing System Experiments (OSEs) from June to August in 2015 to evaluate the benefits of SCDA over WCDA using real observations.
-The atmospheric model assimilates the same set of observations for both experiments (Table 3.1 in Sluka, 2018), while additional marine surface reports are assimilated into the ocean model in the SCDA experiment.
-Unlike the SPEEDY-NEMO experiment, CFSv2-LETKF adopts a 6h assimilation cycle for the atmosphere and a 24 h assimilation cycle for oceans to minimize the initial shock due to the frequent analysis update for the ocean.
+With the 50-member CFSv2-LETKF, Sluka [2018] conducted 3-month Observing System Experiments (OSEs) from June to August in 2015 to evaluate the benefits of SCDA over WCDA using real observations.
+The atmospheric model assimilates the same set of observations for both experiments (Table 3.1 in Sluka [2018]), while additional marine surface reports are assimilated into the ocean model in the SCDA experiment.
+Unlike the SPEEDY-NEMO experiment, CFSv2-LETKF adopts a 6-hour assimilation cycle for the atmosphere and a 24-hour assimilation cycle for oceans to minimize the initial shock due to the frequent analysis update for the ocean.

 Figure 8 shows that SCDA leads to reduced observation departures for the surface temperature observations than WCDA globally.
-Substantially improved observation fits are found in the Northern Hemisphere, with a misfit reduction of 13.1%, which is probably contributed by the dense marine surface reports in the Northern Hemisphere.
-In the Southern Hemisphere and over the tropics, SCDA reduces the observation misfit by 3.8% and 2.1%, compared to WCDA.
+Substantially improved observation fits is found in the Northern Hemisphere, with a misfit reduction of 13.1%, which is probably contributed by the dense marine surface reports in the Northern Hemisphere.
+In the Southern Hemisphere and over the Tropics, SCDA reduces the observation misfit by 3.8% and 2.1%, compared to WCDA.